In this guide

 The international community connected to Tilburg University has grown steadily, and English-language healthcare capacity has followed, though availability is still lower than in the larger Randstad cities.

 Health insurance is mandatory from your first day as a Dutch resident.
-Premiums start around €130/month with a €385 annual deductible.
+Premiums start around €140/month with a €385 annual deductible.
 Use the Health Insurance Wizard to compare policies and find coverage that fits your situation.
+Compare Dutch and international expat insurance options with the Insurance Comparison.

 See the Health Insurance for Expats guide for a full explanation of how the Dutch system works.